YaadR/From-video-to-3D-object/README.md

 - All system requirements should be aligned and based on the configuration of Instant-NGP as it is the most delicate part of the process.
 - It is worth mentioning that the COLMAP part is built in the Instant-NGP project.
 - Download [MeshLab](https://www.meshlab.net/) to simullate the result in a 3D environment.

+## From video file to ordered indexed frames - OpenCV:

+## From indexed frames into valid instant-ngp NeRF input (.json) - COLMAP:

+## From indexed frames and COLMAP output into a NeRF-rendered scene - Instant-ngp by NVIDIA:

+## From rendered scene into 3D (.STL) object - Instant-ngp and MeshLab: